Sleep and Gut Health: Why Your Stomach Could Be Sabotaging Your Sleep

 And when it comes to sleep?
 A healthy gut helps regulate serotonin and melatonin, the two chemical MVPs that tell your body it’s time to chill out and drift off.

 A 2022 study in Frontiers in Psychiatry found that changes in gut bacteria were linked to insomnia, sleep apnea, and poor sleep quality.
-Even crazier?
 Research from the National Institutes of Health shows that the diversity of your gut microbes affects how well you cycle through sleep stages.

 Bottom line: sleep and gut health have a real, powerful bond.